onelharrison/basic-flask-app/todo/create_a_makefile.md

 ### make clean

-Add a make target named `clean` to the Makefile that will the resources created by the `install` make target.
+Add a make target named `clean` to the Makefile that will remove the resources created by the `install` make target.

 The `python -m pipenv install` command creates a isolated virtual environment specifically to run the code for this project.